sarsurgithub/CLD/Labo02/c2-part-ii-rds.md

 * (In prod, you should inform end user for maintenance)
 * Clean active sessions
-* Connect to the database and create the database and a new user (rds\_admin pahX2dVhrLRncD)
+* Connect to the database and create the database and a new user

 ```sql
 CREATE DATABASE drupal;